 By Gianaclis Caldwell.
 This article appeared in the June 2015 issue of Acres U.S.A.

 In addition to managing their herd of dairy goats, Gianaclis Caldwell is the cheesemaker and owner (along with her husband, Vern, and their daughters Phoebe and Amelia) of Pholia Farm, a licensed dairy located in southern Oregon.
 Pholia is well-known for its artisan, aged raw milk cheeses; classes on small-dairy, goat husbandry and cheesemaking at all levels; and off-grid, sustainable lifestyle focus.
-Caldwell is the author of several books including The Farmstead Creamery Advisor, Mastering Artisan Cheesemaking, The Small Scale Dairy and The Small Scale Cheese Business.
+Caldwell is the author of several books including The Farmstead Creamery Advisor, Mastering Artisan Cheesemaking, The Small Scale Cheese Business and Holistic Goat Care.